-Our bodies hold emotions, images, patterns, and stories.
-When we learn to fully inhabit our bodies through mindfulness practices, we come to know ourselves as complete and wakeful beings.
-During this retreat, we will practice sitting meditation, flowing and restorative yoga, and playful, improvisational movement.
-We’ll spend mornings in silence to deepen our practice and insight; in the evenings, we’ll cultivate understanding and trust through community talking circles.
+Our bodies hold emotions, images, patterns and stories.
+When we learn to fully inhabit our bodies through mindfulness practices, we can know ourselves as complete and wakeful beings.
+During this retreat, we will practice sitting meditation, flowing and restorative yoga, playful improvisational movement, and a little writing.
+We will deepen our practice and insight through periods of silence; and our community will develop understanding and trust through discussion and dialogue.

 Blog Post: In the Company of Women: Precious Knowing

 I have the good fortune to be at the Shambhala Mountain Center at this moment so I can tell you what it is like in the winter here — at least right now.
 Still & quiet.
 Today I walked up to the ridge — maybe to get nearer to the sun.
 There was some trudging through snow and also big patches with no snow.
 I rested on an outcropping of rocks.
 A group of deer were close to the Stupa.
 They looked up at me and leapt away as if gravity were no problem.
 Inside the Stupa I was struck by what feels like the thickness of many years of people practicing.
 The good humored gentleness and authentic way of the staff feels so warming.
 I am called back to this place.
 This is one of my homes.

 My idea for the women’s retreats began from my sense that it would be great to gather, and do practices on the coldest day of the winter and the hottest day of the summer and that the retreats would reflect the seasons they are in somehow.
 Women particularly need gaps in routine to pause, leave their responsibilities, and have a time to reconsider where they are in their lives, and be with other women.
 That this is a retreat for women with emphasis on formal practices, is a big part of the title, “precious knowing.”